carterlablmb/Ventura-Rogers-Carter-2023/README.md

 2. Workflow for filament polarity determination
+Requirements:
+- Dynamo version 1.1.2 (or similar)
+- matlab version 2019 (or similar)

 A) Perform one round of multireference alignment to a minus and plus end oriented filament reference in Dynamo (2 references for luminal filaments, 8 or more references for microtubules with different protofilament numbers).